araobp/tower/README.md

 - Intrusion detection
 - Stadia survey for positioning a person or a certain object
 - Auto discovery of web cam's IP address in a LAN segment
+- Power management by using an infrared array sensor (=> https://github.com/araobp/arduino-infrared-array-sensor)

 ## USB video cameras